DECK AND POND FREQUENTLY ASKED QUESTIONS

 You won’t be able to move your deck once it’s built.
 So, make sure it won’t be in the way of future projects, either with your house or the deck itself.
 Make sure your design doesn’t limit your options for growth later on.

 Now that you have an idea of where you want your deck and what you want to use it for, make sure your plan accommodates your vision.
 You can draw your plan or use a CAD program, or work with a designer who will provide a professional plan.
 Most municipal building departments will need a detailed plan of your deck before you’re allowed to start construction.
 This will let you know if your design meets building restrictions as well.

 A pond is a water feature that can provide a relaxing and esthetic element to any property.
-There are several types of ponds to consider when you want to build in Miami, Hialeah, or Fort Lauderdale.
+There are several types of ponds, waterfalls, waterscapes, and fountains to consider when you want to build in Miami and the surrounding areas.
 You can choose from outdoor fountains, cascading waterfalls, or built-in waterscapes that hold aquatic life or plants.
 You can choose to house Koi or focus on unique flowering plants.
-Either way, ponds can enhance the beauty of any landscape and improve the value of a home.
+Either way, our outdoor fountain and waterscape builders in the Miami area can enhance the beauty of any landscape and improve the value of a home.

 If you have the experience and skill set, you can build your own pond.
 But we often recommend working with a professional.
 Building a pond can be challenging and dangerous, depending on where you’re digging and how deep you want the water to be.
 If you’re going to house Koi or other fish, you’ll want to make sure the area will keep them healthy and happy.
 A professional can design a pond that meets the needs of its inhabitants while creating the look you’re after.